 - One-third of the way place two edible eyes.

-- On the trunk of the tree add a transfer red bow into icing and allow to dry.
+- On the trunk of the tree add the red bow into the icing and allow it to dry.

 - Using the icing from the piping bag, pipe an oval-shaped nose under the eyes and fil in.